Sports Coach Logo Sports Coach Training Principles Fitness Components

 How to Become a Personal Trainer

-Jenny Richards provides advice on the prerequisites of what it takes to become a personal trainer.
+Jenny Richards provides advice on the prerequisites of becoming a personal trainer.

-As human beings, we all are deeply concerned with how we look.
-To be perceived as fit and healthy most of us go to great lengths.
-At no other time in the combined history of the world has fitness been as high a priority as it is now.
+As human beings, we are all deeply concerned with how we look.
+Most of us go to great lengths to be perceived as fit and healthy.
+At no other time in the world's combined history has fitness been as high a priority as it is now.
 With our increasingly sedentary lifestyle and stress levels from work and life in general, lifestyle diseases like obesity are at an all-time high.
-Little wonder then that personal trainers and lifestyle coaches are so much in demand.
+It is little wonder that personal trainers and lifestyle coaches are in demand.

 Personal training as a career

-To be a personal trainer, you need to be able to do three things.
-For starters, you need to be in optimal shape.
-The second most important skill you need to possess is to be a motivator; last but not least, you ought to empathise with people.
+To be a personal trainer, you must be able to do three things.
+First, you need to be in optimal shape.
+The second most important skill you need to possess is being a motivator.
+Last but not least, you ought to empathise with people.

 Being in optimal shape

-This means you need to be in the best of physical form.
-That also means that you ought to be at the right weight for your height and your BMI, or Body Mass Index needs to be according to your height.
-A passion for physical fitness and knowing your way around a gym is also a great help.
+This means you need to be in the best physical form.
+You also ought to be at the right weight for your height, and your BMI, or Body Mass Index, needs to be according to your height.
+A passion for physical fitness and knowing your way around a gym are also great help.

 Being a motivator